Department of Corrections announces process to begin reopening state prisons

-The State Correctional Institutions in Greene and Fayette counties are two of 25 prisons across the state to begin a reopening process next week, state Department of Corrections Secretary John Wetzel said Friday.
+The State Correctional Institutions in Greene and Fayette counties are two of 25 prisons across the state to begin a reopening process next week, state Department of Corrections Secretary John Wetzel said during a media call on May 22.

 Wetzel outlined a five-level process for prisons, with Level 5 being the most restrictive and Level 1 being the least.